 Depending on the topic or your geographical location, you may also have face-to-face coaching sessions.
 Examples include weekly shopping, cooking, breastfeeding and other hands-on topics and techniques that are best done together rather than over the phone or Skype.
 Or you simply prefer face-to-face sessions, that is fine as well, but at the discretion of your coach.
 In any case, face-to-face sessions incur an additional fee of £0.45 per driven mile.

 “Homework” and off-session contact

-This is where it gets a bit more complicated. 🙂 With most sessions, your coach will share with you further information to deepen the topic you just discussed.
-Sent by E-Mail, it will frequently comprise further reading, links, and other material that will keep you busy until your next appointment.
-Particularly, when worksheets are included; these and your progress with them are frequently discussed in the subsequent coaching session(s).
+This is where it gets a bit more complicated.
+Where appropriate I will share more information with you after sessions, to deepen the topic we just discussed.
+Sent by E-Mail, it will frequently comprise further reading, links, and other material that will keep you busy until our next appointment.
+Particularly, when worksheets are included; these and your progress with them are then discussed in the subsequent coaching session(s).